 If you’re starting uni this year, we’ve got a few tips to help ensure you don’t set the kitchen on fire or spend all your loan in your first week.
 Whether you’ll be at home with family and commuting, or moving to accommodation, there are a few things you can learn now that will help you be more independent, and stand you in good stead for being a real-life grown up.

 Don’t be that person who brings your washing home for your parents once a fortnight.
 Learn the basics – the settings and what goes where in terms of detergent and softener, and you’ll be well on your way!
 Just remember: the tactic ‘chuck everything into the washing machine until there’s not even space for oxygen in there’ is often too tempting to resist for washing novices.
 Your clothes will end up dry and unwashed in the middle of the machine and your new brightly coloured Students’ Union hoody will have probably run all over your whites.
 Buy some colour catchers, simple detergent capsules so you don’t need to measure anything, and for the love of everything holy – don’t buy white towels.

 2. How to cook basic meals

 Gordon Ramsay would have a few choice words for what you choose to call ‘cooking’, wouldn’t he?
 This is fine when you’re at home with chef mum and dad.
 But what happens when you’re let loose in a uni kitchen?
-Hopefully not fire.
-But haute cuisine is another close improbability.
-Learn a few basic meals like a tasty pasta sauce, trusty Bolognese, inventive jacket potato toppings, and maybe even a simple cake or bake that you can impress your new flatmates with!
+Learn a few basic meals like a trusty Bolognese, a quick stir fry or curry, and maybe even a simple cake or bake that you can impress your new flatmates with!
 YouTube has some great cook-along videos to help get you started.

 3. How to put a duvet cover on